HVML/CSS-Engine/source/csseng/wapcaplet/README.md

 Prior to LibWapcaplet, LibParserUtils contained a dictionary and hash implementation along with a red-black tree implementation internally.
-These three things were then used by client applications and libraries such as LibCSS.
+These three things were then used by client applications and libraries such as CSSEng.
 However, the code was deemed to be inefficient and the features in the wrong library.
 The behaviour required of the client libraries was therefore split out so that internment would still be able to be shared between different client libraries in the same application.
-(E.g. LibCSS and Hubbub)
+(E.g. CSSEng and Hubbub)

 For those interested, The name 'Wapcaplet' is from the Monty Python sketch in which Mr Simpson (who is not French) attempts to sell